 - Sagres to Salema(19.5 kilometers, difficulty: very hard)

 - Salema to Luz (12 kilometers, difficulty: average)

 - Luz to Lagos (11 kilometers, difficulty: easy)

 I have hiked the last four sections as a day trip from Lagos, where I’ve lived for almost three months.
-You can read my journals here.
+Check out my trail journals on this page.

 When is the best time to hike the Fishermen’s Trail?